lorriman/lastfmsearcher/README.md

 ## API info

+I don't include my personal developer's LastFM api key.

-If you wish to compile and run you must create a file called lastfm_api.json in an assets folder (placed in the root folder as usual) with your own LastFM developer's api key.
+If you wish to compile and run you must create a file called lastfm_api.json in the assets folder (placed in the root folder as usual) with your own LastFM developer's api key.

 You can leave the key blank and change the project to instantiate the dev/test class DevAPI